Navalny for the Win

 Children of Heaven received a Best Foreign Language Film nomination in 1999.
 It is a relatable, touching film about siblings in Iran.
 Our Children of Heaven guide features10 lessons and offers opportunities to teach about Iran as well as the science of earthquakes and more.

 Finally, Schindler’s List, one of the first films we created resources for, dominated the Oscars in 1994.
 The film received 7 wins and a total of 11 nominations.
 Wins include: Best Picture, Best Director (Steven Spielberg), Best Adapted Screenplay, Best Cinematography, Best Art Direction (Set), Best Film Editing, Best Music (Original Score).
 Nominations include: Best Actor (Liam Neeson), Best Supporting Actor (Ralph Fiennes), Best Costume Design, Best Sound, Best Makeup.
 Our Schindler’s List curriculum guide features 8 lessons.
-We are currently updating Lesson 8, a lesson on Antisemitism in the Schindler’s List curriculum guide.
-That new resource will also be available soon, in addition to the Navalny guide.
+Our updated antisemitism lesson is now available!
+Get it now in our special edition Schindler’s List 30th anniversary guide or as a standalone lesson.
+It pairs well with our Navalny Learning Guide section on propaganda.

 More Resources Coming Soon